-Even if you ONLY close 1% of those leads to actual customers, you’d receive 4 leads.
+Even if you ONLY close 1% of those leads to actual customers, you’d receive 4 listings.

 However, because the target audience generated from the Facebook ads is so much closer to the ideal seller demographics (because of the precise behavioral and demographic targeting that Facebook provides) versus a carpet-bombing postcard where there’s no down selection for the target audience, the closing ratio is higher than 1%.
 In fact, in a recent campaign, a realtor we worked with received 10 leads, from which 3 turned into clients – a 30% conversion rate from lead to customer.

 Now, turning a lead into an actual client is where your effectiveness at sales comes into play – Facebook delivers pre-qualified leads very efficiently, but turning a lead into an actual client (your lead to customer conversion ratio) does require a good sales effort on your part.

 However, we know from hundreds of campaigns that the quality of the leads that will come from Facebook are, by far, better than the ones coming from a blind, carpet bombing postcard tactic with expensive postcards.